19hours/sg-statutes/Acts/Central Provident Fund Act.md

 [23/89]

-(2) All premiums paid by any person whose cover under the Scheme has been cancelled under subsection (1), together with the whole or such part, as the Board may determine, of the interest that would have been payable if the amount of such premiums had been standing to the credit of that person’s account in the Fund, shall be refunded to his account in the Fund.
+(2) All premiums paid by any person whose cover under the Scheme has been cancelled under subsection (1), together with the whole or such part, as the Board may determine, of the interest that would have been payable if the amount of such premiums had been standing to the credit of that person’s account in the Fund, shall be refunded in such manner as may be prescribed by regulations made under this Part.

+[Act 23 of 2012 wef 01/01/2013]

 (3) No refund shall be made under subsection (2) if the person has made or furnished to the Board any statement or fact that is false or misleading in a material particular.